-AGENCY: Office of the Chief Procurement Officer, Department of Homeland Security (DHS).

-ACTION: 60-Day notice and request for comments: Extension of a currently approved collection, 1600-0003.
+AGENCY: Office of the Chief Procurement Officer (OCPO), Department of Homeland Security (DHS).
+ACTION: 30-Day notice and request for comments; Extension of a currently approved collection, 1600-0003.

-SUMMARY: The DHS Office of the Chief Procurement Officer will submit the following Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+SUMMARY: The DHS OCPO will submit the following Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
 The information requested is used by the Government's contracting officers and other acquisition personnel, including technical and legal staff, for various reasons such as determining the suitability of contractor personnel accessing DHS facilities; to ensure no organizational conflicts of interest exist during the performance of contracts; to ensure the contractor maintains applicable licenses and permits for the removal and disposal of hazardous materials; and to otherwise ensure firms are performing in the Government's best interest.
+DHS previously published this ICR in the Federal Register on